Rebecca Stamps, Product Marketing Manager LV & MV Motor Control, ABB

 Earning the UL 845 Label

 The cost of these tests depends on the number of designs, how much representative testing can be conducted, ratings, etc. and can go up to $10,000 per panel configuration.
 The panel builder has to provide the testing organization with a demo or prototype.
 It’s subjected to electrical tests like short circuit and overcurrent to help ensure safety.
 If the prototype fails, a new, modified version must be submitted and tested.
 That process is repeated until the panel successfully passes the test and earns the certification.

 But the certification is only valid for the components represented by the as-tested panel.
 Let’s say that a customer requests breaker B instead of breaker A. Panel builders are smart enough to see that breaker A and breaker B have the same specs, are about the same size, and have the same venting.
-Based on that, they assume breaker B will perform just as well as breaker A. Even though they could be right, since this is a different product than the one submitted they can no longer label the panel as UL 845.
+Based on that, they assume breaker B will perform just as well as breaker A. Even though they could be right, since this is a different product than the one submitted they can no longer label the panel as UL 845 with breaker B and additional testing may be needed.

-If any power components different than what were used in the tested combination are substituted, no matter how close their specs, that configuration must also be tested … for an additional $10,000 or so.
+If any power components are different than what were used in the tested combination, no matter how close their specs, that configuration must also be tested.
+The cost of these tests depends on the number of designs, how much representative testing can be conducted, ratings, etc. and can go up to an additional $10,000 or so.

 Large panel shops and panel-component suppliers can afford to test a range of component combinations, developing a file of UL 845 Listed combinations or configurations.
 Some suppliers rely on this file as the brains behind their online configurators.
 A panel builder enters their requirements, which could include preferred devices like a specific breaker, and the configurator will return a list of all the UL 845 Compliant products meeting their specs.